Swimming Pool Heating

 A solar pool heating system is a very simple heating system to install and operate, all you need is a solar panel, a few pipes and maybe a pump.
-A typical solar pool heating system can provide sufficient hot water for an outdoor garden pool or even a jacuzzi of any shape or size as long as you have enough flat panel solar collectors in your system.
+A typical solar pool heating system can provide sufficient hot water for an outdoor garden pool or even a jacuzzi of any shape or size as long as you have enough flat plate collectors in your system.

 A flat panel solar pool heater really comes into its own in the spring and autumn months when the mornings and evenings are too cool for normal pool usage.
 By installing a solar swimming pool heating system, the recreational use of a normal garden swimming pool can be increased by up to four or five months a year just by using the heat energy from the sun.

 Clearly, the size and type of solar pool heating system will vary for each pool design, location and available sunlight but the basic principal remains the same.

 Before, to heat the water in an outdoor pool or spa you needed to use either an electrical heater, a gas heater, normally a propane heater or conserve the heat already in the pool by using a swimming pool cover.
 Today, things have changed and we can easily use the energy of the sun to heat the water using a simple solar pool heating system.